 What is Payments Culture?

-It was June 2007.
-I’d moved to Germany from the UK for an internship, and assumed I could just use my UK credit card until my salary came at the end of the month.
+In June 2007 I moved to Germany for an internship.
+I naively assumed that I could use my UK credit card until my salary came in at the end of the month.

 I was wrong.

-In Germany, not a single shop, restaurant, or café allowed me to pay by credit card.
+In Germany, back then, I could count on one hand the number of shops, restaurants, and cafés that allowed me to pay by credit card.
 I had money, yet couldn’t spend it.

 That summer in Germany was my first lesson in how money moves differently around the world.